Multi-species Dark Matter with Warmth and Randomness: Acknowledgements

 \section{Acknowledgements}

-MA is supported by a DOE award DE-SC0021619.
+MA is supported by a DOE award DE-SC0010103.
 Simulations for this work were carried out on the OBS HPC computing cluster at the Observatories of the Carnegie Institution for Science.
-MA acknowledges helpful conversations with Marco Simonovic regarding observational feasibility, and Ennio Salvioni, Francesco Verdiani and Fabian Schmidt about their work on EFT of mixed dark matter.
-MA also thanks the Galileo Galilei Institute and ICTP Trieste for their hospitality.
+MA acknowledges helpful conversations with Marco Simonovic, Elisabeth Krause and Pranjal R.S. regarding observational feasibility, Ennio Salvioni, Francesco Verdiani and Fabian Schmidt about their work on EFT of mixed dark matter, and thanks the Galileo Galilei Institute for their hospitality.